Lead Management

 For webinars, your registration page matters more than you think.
 Test different headlines, descriptions, and form lengths.
 A vague "Learn about marketing automation" pulls lower-quality leads than "How to reduce lead response time from 3 days to 3 hours."
 The specific promise attracts people with that specific problem.

 Promotion tactics should start 3-4 weeks before the event.
 Email your existing database first—they're already warm and more likely to attend.
-Then layer in paid ads targeting your ideal customer profile.
+Then layer in paid ads for lead generation targeting your ideal customer profile.
 LinkedIn works well for B2B events if you target by job title and company size.

 Send reminder emails at strategic points: 1 week before, 3 days before, and day-of.
 Each reminder should increase in urgency and specificity.
 The day-of email should include the exact time in their timezone and a one-click join link.